zrythm/zrythm/README.md

 ## Currently supported protocols:
 - LV2

-Some code and ideas come from Ardour so big thanks to them.
+Some code, ideas and help come from Ardour so big thanks to them.

 ## Why another DAW?
-Hard to answer.
 Partly because of curiosity, partly because I want to work with GTK/C, partly because I wanted an easily customizable UI, and also because current Free, GNU/Linux DAWs don't offer usability features I got used to from proprietary programs like Bitwig/Cubase.

 ## Contributing
 For installation instructions see INSTALL